 The existing BEMS is out of date and in most aspects non-functional.
 Installation of a new BEMS is required controlling the heating and the ventilation system and the lighting in the building.

-The external envelope to the ground and first floor of the building is to be retrofitted with 656.25 m2 of the external ventilated façade with the intention of reducing the thermal fluxes through the opaque façade in, thus warrantying proper hygrothermal performance for preventing early degradation and reduced service life.
+ENVELOPE: The external envelope to the ground and first floor of the building is to be retrofitted with 656.25 m2 of the external ventilated façade with the intention of reducing the thermal fluxes through the opaque façade in, thus warrantying proper hygrothermal performance for preventing early degradation and reduced service life.

 Certain parts of the façade could not be retrofitted with the external façade due to the location of an existing ramp and path regularly used by lorries and therefore using the external ventilated system was not appropriate.
 Two work rooms located on the ground floor of the western façade have therefore been internally retrofitted with 90 m2 of the internal super-insulated façade.
 The Malmo team worked efficiently and carefully to install the external ventilated façade.
 Some of the VIP units were damaged during delivery and special attention to the delivery process and storage were noted for best practice retrofitting techniques.

 Additional to the installation of the internal super insulated façade, two reversible windows that cover an area of 3.6 m2 have also been installed to the two work rooms.